rikikoo/advent-of-code/21/README.md

 Visit the [AoC website](https://adventofcode.com/2021) for more info.

 ## Summary of puzzle concepts
+The following are my high-level simplifications of the given tasks.
+Check the `subjectXX` file (in each day's directory) for the official assignment texts.

 ### day 1
 Get rolling sum with a window of size 3 from a series of ints.
 Compare delta of sums and return number of increases.